willdahlgreen/nicar2022_qgis2/README.md

 ## Adding labels to your map

-Using the same California states shapefile as above with our power stations data on top, we can start adding some labels.
+Using the same Georgia counties shapefile as above with our power stations data on top, we can start adding some labels.

 At first you might want to simply add a label for every power station.
 Do this by double clicking the power plants layer (or right click and hit `Properties`) and head into the `Labels` tab on the left.
 Select `Single labels` at the top and then choose the column in the data that should generate the labels: `Plant_Name`.
 You can also change the font style and size in here.
 Click `OK`.

 ![How to add labels to your map](screenshots/qgis2_scrn36_labelling1.png)

-However, this will get a bit unwieldy!
+However, this is a bit messy!

 ![How labels will look on your map](screenshots/qgis2_scrn37_labelling2.png)